danathughes/neuron/Conventions.md

-## Conventions
+## Conventions (how should code look?)
 In general, the conventions should make bugs as clear as possible.

-- Use capitalized camel case for functions, and not capitalized for attributes. `LikeThis()` and `this->likeThis`.
-Prefix globals with `g`, `gLikeThis`.
+- Use capitalized camel case for functions, and not capitalized for attributes. `LikeThis()` and `this->likeThis`; Prefix globals with `g`, `gLikeThis`.
 - In class declarations, use declare public, then private.
 Within that, declare in the following order: default constructor, copy constructors, destructor, alphabetized methods, newline, alphabetized attributes, newline, private, repeat.
 See the example below.
 - For pointers and references, use `Type* thing` or `Type& thing`, not `Type *thing`.
 - Despite being technically unnecessary, preface methods and attributes with `this->` so it's explicit that it's a method or attribute.
 - In function declarations, put the return type, name, and args on one line followed by space and open brace.
+- Every source file should have three sections - ctors/dtors/Startup/Shutdown, public, and private; separate them and keep them alphabetized.

+## Practices (how should code work?)
 - Every single thing that can be `const` should be
 - Assume all non-const functions are mutators and all non-const parameters are mutated
-- Every source file should have three sections - ctors/dtors/Startup/Shutdown, public, and private; separate them and keep them alphabetized.

 ## Example header and source files
 ---